-I gather text data that describes brands and the people that live in each zip code.
-It is plausible that a text description of a brand should help capture the effects of unobserved attributes on δ{jt} .
+I gather text data that describe the energy drink brands in my data and the people that live in each zip code.
 This text data can be collected by assembling marketing materials from advertisements and a brand's website then manually coding features or writing a summary.
 Inspired by results showing that LLM-generated information is helpful for aligning LLMs (Wang et al. (2022), Zelikman et al. (2022)), I generate these text descriptions using GPT-4, the latest and most powerful language model available from OpenAI.
 Later, I empirically verify that the text descriptions contain useful information for predicting brand preferences out-of-sample.
 The specific prompt used to generate brand descriptions along with two example responses is: